 All rooms are different and the museum approach may not be appropriate for your décor.
 If you're confident with your artistic abilities, use your eye to judge where to hang your painting.
 This will allow you to balance your furniture, doors and windows.
 Just makes sure it's at a comfortable eye level.

 You have beautiful furniture.
 You have beautiful paintings.
 Don't make them fight for attention.
 Whether you're hanging art above a sofa, fireplace or over the bed, these techniques will help your artwork and furniture compliment each other.
-There's even a simple trick to hanging multiple pictures over the stairs - see, you're neighbours aren't wizards after all.
+There's even a simple trick to hanging multiple pictures over the stairs – your neighbours aren't wizards, after all.

-Step 2: Measure 145cm from every third step to form a diagonal line – this is where the centre of each following piece should sit
+Measure 145cm from every third step to form a diagonal line – this is where the centre of each piece should sit

 Finding the right artwork for your room isn't just about finding a painting you like.
 It's making sure it's the right size and in balance with the furniture and proportion of the room.